jhnnsjkbk/jhnnsjkbk.github.io/about.md

 For the first year of my Ph.D., I worked as an Affiliated Research Member at ETH Zurich to research emotion dynamics on social media.

 In October 2022, I joined IBM Research as a Visiting Researcher and since then have been working on geospatial foundation models and the segmentation of natural hazards on satellite images.
-I am part of a research collaboration between [IBM Research](https://www.research.ibm.com/) and [NASA](https://impact.earthdata.nasa.gov), where I am responsible for fine-tuning [geospatial foundation models](https://research.ibm.com/blog/ibm-nasa-foundation-models) to downstream applications.
+I am part of a research collaboration between [IBM Research](https://www.research.ibm.com/) and [NASA](https://impact.earthdata.nasa.gov), where I am responsible for pretraining [geospatial foundation models](https://research.ibm.com/blog/ibm-nasa-foundation-models) and transferring them to downstream applications.

 During the weekends, I love spending time in the mountains with my family and friends.